 Business Continuity Plan

-A business can ensure business continuity after an incident or disaster by developing a business continuity plan (BCP) that includes the elements of BC.
+A business can ensure business continuity after an incident or disaster by developing a business continuity plan (BCP) that includes the elements of business continuity.

-At Nuday, we understand the importance of a data center DRP.
+At Nuday, we understand the importance of a datacenter disaster recovery plan (DRP).
 Our datacenter experts will help clients create a DRP to ensure it meets the requirements of their organization and industry.

 Carrier Neutral Data Center Packages

-Nuday provides customized colocation plans, from enterprise to small businesses.
+Nuday provides customized colocation plans customized for enterprises to small businesses.
 They recently added unlimited 1GB bandwidth usage to all packages from 10U to 42U.
-All customized colocation quotations are provided free of charge.
+All customized colocation quotations are free of charge.